- CLIFFORD, John, Eyam Plague, 1665-1666, first

 Eyam Woodland is a township on the Sheffield Road in this parish.
 Genuki has a separate parish profile for this place.

-- Most readers will know this already, but just in case not, this place-name is pronounced 'Eem'!
+- Most readers will know this already, but just in case not, this place-name is pronounced 'Eem' (or "Eeem")!

 - This parish was in the ancient High Peak Hundred (or Wapentake).